samuel-bohman/Azure-TDSP-ProjectTemplate/Docs/README.md

+# Documents

-# Folder for hosting all documents for a Data Science Project
+_Folder for hosting all documents for a data science project_

-Documents will contain information about the following
+Documents will contain information about the following:

 1. System architecture
 2. Data dictionaries